carolhanna01/jarFly-learner/README.md

 Artifact for the paper "Reinforcement Learning for Mutation Operator Selection in Automated Program Repair".
-This repository includes a modified version of the [JarFly](https://github.com/squaresLab/genprog4java) framework that implements our approach, our results, as well as instructions and scripts for replication.
+This repository includes a modified version of the [JarFly](https://github.com/squaresLab/genprog4java) framework that implements our approach as well as instructions and scripts for replication.
+Results separately available on Zenodo (to be made public after review period for anonymity).

 # Repository structure: